cjrentier/ION-API-Workflow/README.md

 ## Managing Workflow in ION Desk
 First create the Workflow and activate it in the ION Desk.
 ### Flow definition
-A simple Workflow is created to notify the requesting user that the Workflow was called and showing all the relevant paramters.
+A simple Workflow is created to notify the requesting user that the Workflow was called and showing all the relevant parameters.
 The Workflow has only a system activity *Set Parameter* and a user activity *Notification*.

 ![image](https://user-images.githubusercontent.com/82956918/184337329-36729545-ffa0-43b1-9890-4fa3669bd85c.png)